bellahwang/thesis-work/README.md

 <br/>

-## Generating Verb Forms
+## Querying for Verb Forms
-In addition to calculating these frequencies, I used the ElementTree API to write a Python script that generates lists of specified verb forms with details about the form, lemma, citation, etc. More specifically, the script also accounts for specialized verb forms (for example, subjunctives modified by ἄν).
+In addition to calculating these frequencies, I used the ElementTree API to write a Python script that queries for lists of specified verb forms with details about the form, lemma, citation, etc. More specifically, the script also accounts for specialized verb forms (for example, subjunctives modified by ἄν).

 > Example tables summarizing the figures and examples of verb forms can be found [**here**](https://docs.google.com/spreadsheets/d/1hXhT_BvIeOyJbt22DaBieFxKIxjUKBtLXcdct3vV1yw/edit?usp=sharing).

 <br/>

-# Generating sentences from the *Iliad*
+# Querying for sentences from the *Iliad*

 Pharr's focus on immersing students in the first book of *Iliad* as soon as they start is one way to approach introducing new students using ancient texts, but there are other supplemental ways to immerse students using real sentences from the text.
 In particular, I focused on following Pharr's chapter layouts (which follow the order that grammatical concepts show up in the *Iliad*) and providing additional sentences (also from the *Iliad*) that demonstrate the same concepts explained in his chapters.
 This way, students will be able to see multiple real sentences from different parts of the *Iliad* that act as examples to the chapter content, without relying on artificial sentences that exist solely to demonstrate grammatical conepts.